Buy or Sell Century Aluminum Company (CENX) Stock Now | Don't Try to Be a Top Gun

-Century Aluminum Company (NASDAQ:CENX) went down by -0.81% from its latest closing price compared to the recent 1-year high of $19.60.
-The company’s stock price has collected 6.24% of gains in the last five trading sessions.
+Century Aluminum Company (NASDAQ:CENX) went up by 4.02% from its latest closing price compared to the recent 1-year high of $19.60.
+The company’s stock price has collected 6.49% of gains in the last five trading sessions.
 Press Release reported on 04/21/21 that Century Aluminum Publishes its Inaugural Annual Sustainability Report

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.